Lectures on LHC Physics: QCD

 We can therefore write the quark's splitting kernel in two equivalent ways

 {splitting kernel!subtracted $P_{q \leftarrow q}$}

-The infinitesimal version of Eq.(\ref{eq:qcd_almost_dglap}) is the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi or DGLAP \underline{integro-differential equation} which describes the scale dependence of the quark parton density.
+The infinitesimal version of Eq.\eqref{eq:qcd_almost_dglap} is the Dokshitzer--Gribov--Lipatov--Altarelli--Parisi or DGLAP \underline{integro-differential equation} which describes the scale dependence of the quark parton density.
 As we already know quarks do not only appear in $q \to q$ splitting, but also in gluon splitting.
-Therefore, we generalize Eq.(\ref{eq:qcd_almost_dglap}) to include the full set of QCD partons, \ie quarks and gluons.
-This generalization involves a sum over all allowed splittings and the plus-subtracted splitting kernels.
+Therefore, we generalize Eq.\eqref{eq:qcd_almost_dglap} to include the full set of QCD partons, \ie quarks and gluons.
+This generalization involves a sum over all allowed splittings and the plus--subtracted splitting kernels.
 For the quark density on the left hand side it is

-Going back to Eq.(\ref{eq:qcd_almost_dglap}) we add all relevant parton indices and splittings and arrive at
+Going back to Eq.\eqref{eq:qcd_almost_dglap} we add all relevant parton indices and splittings and arrive at

-Of the three terms on the right hand side the first and the third together define the plus-subtracted splitting kernel $P_{q \leftarrow q}(z)$, just following the argument above.
+Of the three terms on the right hand side the first and the third together define the plus--subtracted splitting kernel $P_{q \leftarrow q}(z)$, just following the argument above.
 The second term is a proper convolution and the only term proportional to the gluon parton density.
 Quarks can be produced in gluon splitting but cannot vanish into it.
-Therefore, we have to identify the second term with $P_{q \leftarrow g}$ in Eq.(\ref{eq:qcd_dglap}) without adding a plus-regulator
+Therefore, we have to identify the second term with $P_{q \leftarrow g}$ in Eq.\eqref{eq:qcd_dglap} without adding a plus--regulator

-{splitting kernel!subtracted $P_{q \leftarrow g}$} In principle, the splitting kernel $\hat{P}_{g \leftarrow q}$ {splitting kernel!subtracted $P_{g \leftarrow q}$} also generates a quark, in addition to the final state gluon.
+{splitting kernel!subtracted $P_{q \leftarrow g}$} In principle, the splitting kernel $\hat{P}_{g \leftarrow q}$ {splitting kernel!subtracted $P_{g \leftarrow q}$} also generates a quark, in addition to the final--state gluon.
 However, comparing this to the terms proportional to $\hat{P}_{q \leftarrow q}$ they both arise from the same splitting, namely a quark density leaving the infinitesimal square in the $(x-t)$ plane via the splitting $q \to qg$.
 Including the additional $\hat{P}_{g \leftarrow q}(y)$ would be double counting and should not appear, as the notation $g \leftarrow q$ already suggests.

-The second QCD parton density we have to study is the gluon density.
+The second QCD parton density we have to study is the \underline{gluon density}.
 The incoming contribution to the infinitesimal square is given by the sum of four splitting scenarios each leading to a gluon with virtuality $-t_{j+1}$